orblazer/discord-nordic/README.md

 ### Powercord

 1. Go to your themes folder (from **[Powercord](https://powercord.dev/)**)
-2. Open a terminal of your choice and run this command: `git clone -b master https://github.com/orblazer/discord-nordic`
+2. Open a terminal of your choice and run this command: `git clone https://github.com/orblazer/discord-nordic`
 3. Go to the themes tab and click "Load missing themes".
 4. Donate if you could <3